pshiralagi/PES_S2020/PES_Project_2/readme.md

 All modes can be executed from MCUXpresso using custom makefile.
 Platform - MCUXpresso
+To use custom makefile, disable autogeneration of makefiles for the project and add the gcc compiler as an environmet variable on MCUXpresso.

 ### For FB modes
 Compiler used - arm-none-eabi-gcc